radicle-dev/radicle-alpha/rfcs/0003-radicle-daemon.rst

   Results in something like: ``"{:apples 22 :oranges 42}"``.

-  The daemon uses the IPNS link to check for new inputs.
-It also asks the IPFS daemon to pin all the inputs.
+  The daemon will check for new inputs and then run the expression in the cached machine state, sending the result back as a response.

 - *Send* an input:

   ``POST /machines/:machine_id/send "(inc)"``

-  First the daemon checks with the IPFS daemon to see if it is the *writer* for this machine.
-In this case (and if the input is valid), it will write it to IPFS.
+  First the daemon checks if it is the *writer* for this machine (see newMachine_).
+In this case (and if the input is valid), it will write it to IPFS, and then send out a message of type ``"new_input"`` on the machines' pubsub topic (with no nonce).

-  If it is not the writer, the daemon will assume it is a *reader* for that machine it will generate a random nonce, and it will send
+  If it is not the writer, the daemon will assume it is a *reader* for that machine.
+It will generate a random nonce, and send

   .. code-block:: json